TahaTobaili/AiDA/README.md

 ## Contributing

 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "issues".
+You can also simply open an issue and give it the correct labels.